The Swellers: Band history

-From the months of March 2008 to May, Lance and Garrett left the group before several large tours.

-The Swellers enlisted Ryan Collins, the guitarist of the fellow labelmates and now defunct act, Alucard (whose other guitarist, Mike Supina, recently joined A Wilhelm Scream), and close friend Brad Linden to fulfill the bass duties for several months.
+From March to May 2008, Lance and Garrett left the group before several large tours.
+The Swellers enlisted Ryan Collins, the guitarist of the fellow labelmates and now defunct act, Alucard (whose other guitarist, Mike Supina, had recently joined A Wilhelm Scream).
+Close friends Brad Linden and Ben Wixson fulfilled bass duties for several months.

 On August 25, 2008, the band released a 15-track album of "personalized" songs via PureVolume.

-Second guitar player Ryan Collins joined the band prior to the recording of Ups and Downsizing, and soon after, bassist Anto Boros, previously of the Canadian band, Sydney, joined The Swellers to round out the new lineup.
+Second guitar player Ryan Collins joined the band before the recording of the album Ups and Downsizing, and soon after, bassist Anto Boros, previously of the Canadian band Sydney, joined The Swellers to round out the new lineup.

-Their Fueled By Ramen debut, titled Ups and Downsizing, was recorded at Drasik Studios in Chicago, IL by Mark Michalik and was released on September 29, 2009.
-In support of the album, The Swellers toured as an opening act for Paramore's 'Brand New Eyes' tour, which began on September 29, 2009.
+Ups and Downsizing, their Fueled By Ramen debut, was recorded at Drasik Studios in Chicago, IL, by Mark Michalik and was released on September 29, 2009.
+In support of the album, The Swellers toured as an opening act for Paramore's Brand New Eyes World Tour, which began on September 29, 2009.

-The Swellers was an opening act for Less Than Jake on their Winter United States tour, along with the street punk band, The Casualties.
+The Swellers was an opening act for Less Than Jake on their Winter United States tour, along with the street punk band The Casualties.
 Throughout early 2010, The Swellers went on tour with Motion City Soundtrack for their My Dinosaur Life Tour.

-The Swellers journeyed to Europe for the first time in 2010 and played the Give It A Name Festival in several countries, Groezrock in Belgium, then headlined the Give It A Name Introduces Tour in the UK with Anarbor and The Dangerous Summer.
+The Swellers journeyed to Europe for the first time in 2010, playing the Give It A Name Festival in several countries and Groezrock in Belgium.
+They headlined the Give It A Name Introduces Tour in the UK with Anarbor and The Dangerous Summer.

 From June 25 to July 17, 2010, The Swellers played Vans Warped Tour for the second time on the Ernie Ball Stage.